-My friend Doug Nichols, founder and international director emeritus of ACTION International Ministries, wrote this article about the importance of orphanages, and why we can't just leave street children on the street.
+My friend Doug Nichols, founder of ACTION International Ministries, wrote this article about the importance of orphanages, and why we can't just leave street children on the street.
 He writes:

 It is very discouraging to read articles which are basically negative in regards to caring for orphans and street children in orphanages.
 Of course, a loving home is better than an orphanage, but does that mean we should give up on orphanages altogether?
 We do realize that there are some unacceptable orphanages in the world, but creating more loving, God-centered orphanages could bring glory to God and save thousands of children the pain and abuse they face every day on the street.
 We need to support both adoption and orphanages.